 Conservative Brexiteers and Remainers produce proposal to replace North backstop

 The House of Commons is set to vote on amendments to Theresa May’s Brexit plan in parliament on Tuesday.
-Photograph: EPA/NEIL HALL
+Photograph: Neil Hall/EPA

 Leading Conservative Brexiteers and Remainers have produced a joint proposal to replace the Northern Ireland backstop with tariff-free trade and technological measures to keep the Border open.